asynchronics/st3/README.md

 positions that can index many times the actual buffer capacity so as to increase the cycle period beyond worst-case preemption.

-Unlike Tokio, *St³* will by default use 32-bit rather than 16-bit buffer positions.
-Relying on 16 bits to prevent ABA is fairly risky whereas 32 bits should in practice provides full resilience.
+For this reason, *St³* will by default use 32-bit buffer positions, which should in practice provide full resilience against ABA.
 This requires the use of 64-bit atomics, however, which on 32-bit targets may not be supported (e.g. MIPS) or may be slower (e.g. ARMv7).
 If you like to live dangerously, you can still elect to disable the default `long_counter` feature and use 16-bit buffer positions